-Despite the new approaches to cannabis, U.S. travellers need to understand that cannabis remains federally illegal.
+Despite the new approaches to cannabis, US travelers need to understand that cannabis remains federally illegal.
 Like LAX mentioned, parts of airports fall under federal jurisdiction.

 The issue can become a bit more confusing with CBD, despite its somewhat legal status on the federal level.
 Currently, airport security doesn’t have the means to determine if CBD is derived from hemp or marijuana, the former being legal nation-wide.
 To avoid any resulting confusion and legal trouble, travelers who need CBD may want to leave the oil, and especially flower, at home.
 Edibles or isolates may draw less attention.

 Take a similar approach to paraphernalia as well.
-While travelling with bowls and pipes is legal in the U.S., it is advised that you use discretion.
+While traveling with bowls and pipes is legal in the US, it is advised that you use discretion.
 Make sure your pipes and other devices are free of any visible cannabis, residue, and smells.
 Any lingering cannabis aromas can set security off, leading to possible delays, detention, or worse.

 Be sure you understand the rules and regulations of both your arriving and departing countries.
 Understanding the rules of both lands and their airports is crucial.
 For example, the American.
 TSA will refer you to local authorities and/or confiscate your cannabis, but if you’re landing in the United States, you can be searched and arrested by federal customs officers.
 Other countries, cannabis-friendly countries in the EU like the Netherlands, may be less of an issue.